-In order to provide SAD routing support, different instances of the routing protocol run in parallel, each one of them associated with a source address prefix.
+So, in order to provide SAD routing support, different instances of the routing protocol run in parallel, each one of them associated with a source address prefix.
 In this way, different instances of the IGP will update different routing tables within the routers.
-The main difficulty with this approach is to differentiate messages corresponding to the different instances of the IGP.
+The main difficulty with this approach is how to differentiate messages corresponding to the different instances of the IGP.
 Normally, different instances of the IGP run in different interfaces, so that each instance only receives its own messages.
-But in this case we want to run multiple instances of the IGP in the same interfaces, so we need a way to separate messages according to the instance of the IGP they belong to.
+But in this case we want to run multiple instances of the IGP in the same